VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

 # Pro tips

 Most of what will be taught in this bootcamp will be the basic versions of tools, commands, and concepts.
 If you have some familiarity with bioinformatics, or even programming in other disciplines, you may be interested on expanding on these basics.
-I've added a few sections to all the notebooks labeled "Pro tips" meant to cover more advanced tasks.
+I've added a few sections to many of the guides labeled "Pro tips" meant to tackle best practices, efficiency hacks and more.

 <div style="border: 2px solid #ff211d; padding: 15px; border-radius: 10px; background-color: #ffffff;">
   <p style="color: #000000; font-family: Arial, sans-serif;">